npirotte-wemanity/isomorphic-react-example/README.md

 The api server is a very slim REST service for managing Todo Tasks.

+The app uses Webpack and babel for code transpilation.

 ## Run the app

 First install dependencies